Amandeep-Chadha/Whatsaap_text_automation/README.md

 Ensure to replace the placeholder paths with the actual paths on your system.
+Ensure the user profile mentioned in the path has whatsapp logged in otherwise the user would have to scan a qr code to login

 Usage
 Run the whatsapp_automation.py script to start the WhatsApp automation process